 Quota 3 is for non-EU/EEA citizens who need to apply for a residence permit to be able to study in Denmark.

 Guide: How to write a motivational letter

-Different assessment criteria apply to the individual bachelor study programmes, which form the basis for the assessment of quota 3 applicants.
-The applicants are prioritized based on this assessment, and the quota 3 student places are granted to the applicants given the highest priority.
-There are often more applicants than places, which mean that applicants may be turned away even though they are qualified.
+Applicants are prioritized based on this assessment, and the quota 3 student places are granted to the applicants given the highest priority.
+There are often more applicants than places, which means that not all applicants that fulfil the admission requirements may be offered admission.

-Read more about the assessment criteria for the individual bachelor's programme:
+Assessment criteria for the individual bachelor's programme:

-The 12-month rule and documentation requirements
+12-month rule and documentation requirements

 In the online application form, you must state all the qualifications that you mention in your motivated application.
-You must also upload CV.
+You must also upload a CV.

-You must document educational activities, e.g. supplementary courses or higher education.
-If you have completed educational activities by the application deadline you must document that you have passed the course .
-If you complete educational activities after the application deadline, which are relevant to your motivated application, this must be stated in your application and any relevant documentation must be uploaded as soon as the activity has been completed.
+You only have to document educational activities, e.g. supplementary courses or higher education.
+If you have completed educational activities by the application deadline you must document that you have passed the course(s).
+If you complete educational activities after the application deadline, which are relevant to your motivational letter, this must be stated in your application and any relevant documentation must be uploaded as soon as the activity has been completed.

 Please do not attach documentation of your travels, work etc. However, you should be able to document it, if requested to do so.

 You must upload the required documentation to your online application at optagelse.dk.